ckritzar53/weatherio/README.md

 ## Contributing

 We welcome contributions to enhance the project!
 If you find any issues or have ideas for improvements, please don't hesitate to report them through GitHub issues.
-You can also suggest enhancements or submit pull requests to help make this project even better.
+You can also suggest enhancements or submit pull requests to help make this project even better. test

 ## License